abdullahjafoffici17-lab/python-basics-/README.md

 **Day 8:** Started Week 2!
 Learned Lists - append(), remove(), indexing, and len().
 Built a To-Do List app and upgraded it with user input and numbered formatting using a counter variable in a for loop.

+**Day 9:** Learned Tuples (immutable) and Sets (unique items, no duplicates).
+Built a Unique Word Finder using set() to remove duplicates from a tuple.
+Practiced set operations (union, intersection) by finding common hobbies between two friends.
+Discovered that tuples don't have set methods like .union().

 ## 📊 Progress

 - [x] Day 1: Variables, print(), comments